72 Hours In Phnom Penh

 72 Hours In Siem Reap

-3 day dilemma Once a sleepy little riverside village, the vibrant city of Siem Reap is now a bucket-list destination for travellers the world over.
+72 hours to thrill Once a sleepy little riverside village, the vibrant city of Siem Reap is now a bucket-list destination for travellers the world over.
 Finding its fame as the home of Angkor Wat, a visit to the mighty temple quite rightly tops most people’s list of ‘things to do’, but there’s plenty more to see and experience in arguably Cambodia’s most charming corner.
-With that in mind, here’s our guide to getting the most out of 72 hours in Siem Reap… Top tip: If you’ve got the cash to spare, we strongly recommend investing in a 3-day pass to the Angkor Temples.
+With that in mind, here’s our guide to getting the most out of 72 hours in Siem Reap.
+Top tip: If you’ve got the cash to spare, we strongly recommend investing in a 3-day pass to the Angkor Temples.
 This will set you back $62 (as opposed to $37 for a one day ticket), but allows you the freedom and flexibility to enjoy the magnificent ruins and surrounding Archaeological Park at a relaxed pace, rather than trying to cram everything into one day and risking both heat exhaustion and temple burn-out in the process.
-Day 1 Meet your tuktuk driver (and guide if you’d like one) at 4.45am to buy your entrance tickets, before making your way across the moat (bring a torch if you can!), through the stone entrance, and across the causeway to find […]
+DAY 1 Meet your tuktuk driver (and guide if you’d like one) at 4.45am to buy your entrance tickets, before making your way across the moat (bring a torch if you can!), through the stone entrance, and across the causeway to […]

 Siem Reap has plenty of affordable and stylish options.